-With the launch of WordPress 5.0 and some other platforms changing their business models (looking at you, Drupal), 2019 is poised to be a big year for WordPress and the community.
+With the launch of WordPress 5.0 and some other platforms changing their business models with salesforce (looking at you, Drupal), 2019 is poised to be a big year for WordPress and the community.

 Since WordPress already powers about a third of the web – and you’re probably on this page because you’re a WordPress developer – I’m not going to bore you with a bunch of plugins you’ve already heard of… or even used.